psc-g/psc-g.github.io/content/posts/musicode/introducing.md

 Each episode will explore a topic in Computer Science, a topic in Music, and combine them in creative ways.

-You will find the code I use for each episode here!
+You can find the code I use for each episode [here](https://github.com/psc-g/musicode)!